barryclark/jekyll-now/_posts/2023-12-03-Reinventing-The-Wheel-~-Bootloader-part-1.md

 Here we also compose the GDT descriptor.
 The GDT descriptor is made up of two components: size and start address.
 We can calculate size with a little address(label) arithmetic and the start address we defined with a label we saw above.
+Below this we define some constants that we will use for FAR addressing(https://en.wikipedia.org/wiki/Far_pointer) which will immediately come in handy.

 ![]({{site.baseurl}}/images/wheel_bootloader_gdt_descriptor.PNG)